Note

 You don't need to include custom authentication code.
 Authentication and authorization are managed by the application session.
 All server logic API calls must include a Cross-Site Request Forgery (CSRF) token.

-Governance setting for anonymous access
+Governance setting for external service calls

 Site settings